What’s your Starting Strategy

 Let's talk about the difference between a goal and a game plan.

-- I want to lose 5lbs in January
+- I want to lose five pounds in January.

 Game plan example: